-This webinar will celebrate the 1 year anniversary of the Transformation Systems Mapping & Analysis Working group and highlight the work of the hosts of our 13th workstream - Decolonizing Systems Mapping.
+This webinar was a celebration of the 1 year anniversary of the Transformation Systems Mapping & Analysis Working group and highlighted the work of the hosts of our 13th workstream - Decolonizing Systems Mapping.

 Turtle Island Institute (TII) is a global Indigenous social innovation think & do tank, a teaching lodge.
 Over the past couple of years TII has developed a uniquely Indigenous approach to deep systems awareness and transformation.
 Building on Founder & Co-Director Melanie Goodchild's work on Relational Systems Thinking (RST), the talk will provide an overview of RST as a bridge between systems thinking and Anishinaabe Gikendaasowin (original ways of knowing).
 The TII teaching lodge, Mikinaak Wigyaam (Turtle Lodge), explores RST through gichi gakinoo'imaatiwin (the act of great or deep teaching).
 Our workstream will explore systems mapping from a 'decolonial' lens that centres relationships and mutual benefit for all.